 - After an offer has been accepted, the next negotiation may be on the Request for Repairs, should the buyer submit one.
 Again, this is something your Realtor® will help you deal with.
 This is an area where contracts can be canceled and it needs to be handled with care.

 - If you are selling a condominium then a duty of the seller is to provide copies of the Conditions, Covenants, and Restrictions (CC&Rs) of the building.
 This is often handled by an outside management company.
 You will just have to sign the paperwork to release them and generally pay for their production.

-- If you are selling a house you will probably have agreed to a termite inspection, and should infestation be found, remediation of that infestation.
+- If you are selling a house you will probably have agreed to a termite inspection, and should infestation be found, you will be expected to remediate the infestation.
 Generally the inspection is free, and your Realtor® will arrange both the inspection and subsequent remediation.

 - If repairs are agreed upon then your Realtor® will be able to provide a list of recommended contractors, and arrange for the repairs to be made.

 - At the end of escrow you will be required to sign the Grant Deed.
-Soon after , the buyer’s funds will be transfered to your account and Title will transfer.
+Soon after, the buyer’s funds will be transferred to your account and Title will transfer

 You do not have to be present for any of the above.
 All paperwork can be handled via electronic signature.
 The only exception is the Grant Deed signature which the escrow company will arrange for a local notary to handle.

 Besides the inspection (should you have one), repairs (if needed), and CC&R request most of the finances are handled through escrow, so you don’t have to deal with sending payments.